poleve540/CallMePol/posts/2023-05-12-sourceport-review.md

 (insert crispy screenshot)

-New gameplay features are available.
-You can disable the monster infinite height,
+New gameplay features are available, such as jumping and a limited freelook.
+You can also change certain gameplay settings,
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlsyMDI4MzMxMTU4LC0yMTI4NDgx
+BnZm1cbiIsImhpc3RvcnkiOlstNjcwNTY2NTQyLC0yMTI4NDgx
 NzEwLC0xMzQ5ODgwOTYzLDE4ODc0NjM0OTldfQ==
 -->